21 Best Singer Websites (Examples) 2026

 Built with: Webflow

-Claire Soulier also has a dark and impactful website design with a video above the fold to immediately trigger every fan’s attention.
-The video opens in a lightbox by pressing the play button, so you don’t have to leave the home page to watch it.
+Claire Soulier also features a dark and impactful website design, complete with a video above the fold that immediately captures every fan’s attention.
+The video opens in a lightbox when you press the play button, so you don’t have to leave the home page to watch it.

 The rest of this singer’s website’s content loads on scroll to create a more engaging experience.
 What’s also cool is the sticky sidebar hamburger menu icon that opens full-screen overlay navigation.